 Meaning of name: Comfort/Rest.

 Ancestry and family life: Noah was the tenth of the pre-flood patriarchs.
-His father was Lamech (a different Lamech than the murderer in Genesis 4:19-24), a murderer.
+His father was Lamech (a different Lamech than the murderer in Genesis 4:19-24).
 His grandfather was Methusaleh, who lived longer than anyone in recorded history.
 His great-grandfather was Enoch, who was a righteous man, so righteous that God took him straight to heaven without having to face death like Elijah.
 See Hebrews 11:5.
 Abraham was born 1046 years after Adam had his first son.
 Adam lived about 800 years after he had his first son, so Noah was actually born only 200 years after Adam died.
 At this point about 8 of the generations from Adam to Noah would have still been alive at the same time.
 In Noah’s own family, he had three sons, each of which had married by the time the ark was built and launched.

 When and where he lived: Noah lived in the pre-flood era, also known as the dispensation of conscience.
 Genesis 6:1-8 tells us the condition of the world at the time of Noah.
 It was exceedingly evil and corrupt.
 There was a heavy demonic influence that tainted and twisted God’s natural order.
 Murderers like Lamech apparently went unpunished.
 There were no human governments, or at least limited ones, to act as restraints towards sin.
 The result was people acted according to what was right in their own eyes.
 Here and there a righteous person would pop up such as Seth, Enoch, and Noah.
 But by and large humans were living under the influence of demons and rebelling against God.